samgriesemer/vim-roam/README.md

 install there instead.

 ## Pandoc
-You may also need a version of Pandoc installed and available on your PATH. check if ships with pypandoc
+You may also need the current latest version of Pandoc (v2.14.1, link) installed and available on your PATH. check if ships with pypandoc

 # Usage
+The primary backlink toggle function is `:ToggleBacklinkBuffer`, and by default mapped to `<Plug>wb`.
+Calling this command does the following:

+- A window for the buffer is created, vertically splitting the current view.
+If a `&textwidth` is set, this new window is set to have have a width equivalent to the user's textwidth (along with some padding).
+- The `asycnrun` plugin is then used to asynchronously call a Python script (`vimroam.main`) to build a note graph of all files in the wiki root according to interconnecting wikilinks.
+This graph is cached at the specified cache root (default `~/.cache/vim-roam`).
+The initial scan of a particularly large note directory can take some time, possibly up to a few minutes depending on your machine.
+- The name of the buffer from which the command was executed is used to query this graph, and the backlink content for that file is written to the backlink buffer.

+# Implementation details

 ## Dependencies
 This plugin builds on the fantastic [wiki.vim](https://github.com/lervag/wiki.vim) plugin,